Update: ‘Production & Deliveries’ section updated.

 GM hasn’t disclosed the energy content of the Zevo 600’s battery pack yet (reportedly 165 kWh), but it has revealed it’s a 20-module Ultium battery pack that can provide a range of up to 250 miles (GM est.).
 This battery pack powers two motors that give the EV an AWD drivetrain layout.
 According to a GM Authority report, the upcoming FWD variant gets a 24-module battery pack and a single motor, which should offer a longer range.
 The Zevo 600 AWD’s peak DC fast-charging rate is 120 kW, and GM estimates charging using that method for an hour should provide 160 miles of range.

-Motor Trend has driven the Zevo 600 and shared first impressions.
-The American magazine got to drive an upcoming single-motor FWD configuration which has half the power (max: 300 hp) and torque (max: 390 lb.-ft.) available in the dual-motor AWD configuration.
+Motor Trend recently took the Zevo 600 out for a spin.
+The American magazine got to drive an upcoming single-motor FWD configuration which has half the power (max: 300 hp) and torque (max: 390 lb.-ft.) that’s available in the AWD configuration.
 It says that the new electric van is easy to drive.

 Without cargo, the Zevo 600 single-motor FWD offered plenty of torque right from the start and allowed one-pedal driving.
 It was easily maneuverable for a van its size, to a surprising extent.
 Overall, compared to old-school ICE step vans, it was a car-like and comfortable experience, MT concluded.
-One more point from the report that’s worth noting is that most customers aren’t using the 120 kW fast-charging capability, finding Level 2 charging overnight convenient enough.
+Also worth noting is that most customers aren’t using the 120 kW fast-charging capability, finding Level 2 charging (overnight) convenient.

-Ars Technica had a go in the Zevo 600 and shared a short review.
+Ars Technica also drove the Zevo 600 and shared a short review.
 The tech publication suggests the electric van misses the refinement one expects from an EV, but given that it’s a commercial vehicle, it doesn’t hold it against the van.
 It’s easy to drive despite the size, and one-pedal driving works perfectly.
 The steering is light, and the turning circle is impressively low, which means the electric van scores impressively in maneuverability.

 There’s a good amount of connectivity tech and other vital electronics needed in today’s world, and there’s plenty of room.
 The space between the door and the cargo is particularly wide.
 The energy efficiency reading on the instrument cluster during Ars Technica’s brief drive was a decent 1.8 miles/kWh over 348 miles.
 No less than 260 miles of the drive was at highway speed.